PHOTOGRAPHY IN ZION NATIONAL PARK

 A little swimming pool in Orderville Canyon.
 A drybag for your camera gear will save the day.

-For other wet adventures like Orderville Canyon, the Left Fork of North Creek (the Subway), and many of the technical canyoneering routes, you can pretty much count on having to swim several times, so be prepared to constantly set up and stow your camera gear in a drybag.
-You will also have to battle lens fog, moisture build-up and fine particles of sand that like to get in the buttons and dials of your camera.
+In consistantly wet sections of canyon, you will also have to battle lens fog, moisture build-up, and fine particles of sand that like to get in the buttons and dials of your camera.
 That's the risk you take to get great photos in such difficult locations.
 Be prepared for the possible loss of your gear.

 Spry Canyon (Zion National Park) -- © 2017 Joe Braun Photography